sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 $ src campaigns create -plan=Q2FtcGFpZ25QbGFuOjg= -branch=my-first-campaign
 ```

+##### Drafting

+The `-draft` flag can be added to the campaign create command.

+#### Updating a campaign

+There is also the option of applying the campaign plan to an existing campaign.
+Following the creation of the campaign plan, an URL will be printed that will guide you to the web interface.

+On this page, click "Preview" for the campaign that will be updated.
+From there, the delta of existing and new changesets will be displayed.
+Click "Update" to finalize these changes.

 ## Example: Add a GitHub action to upload LSIF data to Sourcegraph

 Our goal for this campaign is to add a GitHub Action that generates and uploads LSIF data to Sourcegraph by adding a `.github/workflows/lsif.yml` file to each repository that doesn't have it yet.